DiagSet: a dataset for prostate cancer histopathological image classification: Results

-The summary of the results was presented in Table~\ref{table:patch-recognition-final}, whereas a detailed confusion matrix of the predictions was presented in Figure~\ref{fig:cm-diagset-a2}.
+The summary of the results is presented in Table~\ref{table:patch-recognition-final}.
 As can be seen, in all but the last setting, in which a discrimination between non-cancerous tissue classes was introduced, an above 90 percent classification accuracy was observed, with the best performance observed in the first binary setting, for which 94.58 accuracy and 94.70 AvAcc were achieved.
 The differences between settings 1 and 2 were generally negligible due to a low percentage of scans containing Gleason grades 1 and 2.
-It is worth noting that the majority of inter-errors was observed between the healthy tissue (N) and tissue background (T), likely due to the fact that non-cancerous regions were labeled in less detail, introducing the largest degree of label noise between those two classes; and Gleason grades 3-5, the discrimination between which was in general more subjective than the discrimination between cancerous and non-cancerous tissue.
+It is worth noting that the majority of inter-errors were observed between the healthy tissue (N) and tissue background (T), likely because non-cancerous regions were labeled in less detail, introducing the most significant degree of label noise between those two classes; and Gleason grades 3-5, the discrimination between which was in general more subjective than the discrimination between cancerous and non-cancerous tissue.
 It is also worth noting that the model in almost no case was able to recognize Gleason grades 1 and 2, labeling them as either healthy tissue or Gleason 3-4 instead.
-A similar behavior was also displayed for the artifacts, which in most classes were categorized as a healthy tissue.
+A similar behavior was also displayed for the artifacts, which in most classes were categorized as healthy tissue.